Ugochukwuodinaka/Istanbul-Customer-Shopping-Analysis/README.md

 5. Communication and Reporting

 ### Tools Used
-1. Power Query Editor
+1. MS Sql Server
     - Was used to:
         1. Extract,
+        2. Clean,
-        2. Transform, and
+        3. Transform, and
-        3. Load all the datasets for this analysis.
+        4. Load all the datasets for this analysis.

 2. Power BI (Was used to create reports and dashboard for this analysis)
     - The following Power BI Features were incorporated: